spellshift/realm/docs/_docs/user-guide/imix.md

 ```

 - `service_configs`: Currently unused.
 - `target_forward_connect_ip`: The IP address that you the red teamer would interact with the host through.
-This is to help keep track of agents when a hosts internal IP is different from the one you interact with in the case of a proxied host.
+This is to help keep track of agents when a hosts internal IP is different from the one you interact with in the case of a host behind a proxy.
 - `target_name`: Currently unused.
 - `callback_config`: Define where and when the agent should callback.
     - `interval`: Number of seconds between callbacks.